forevermatt/budget/README.md

 - [ ] Enable adding account during new-transaction workflow
 - [x] Add done and cancel buttons when adding an account
 - [x] Add next and cancel buttons when adding a category
+- [ ] Add a good overall visual design to the app
 - [ ] ...

 ## Data Structure